xabufr/memocadre/README.md

      overlay, etc.
    - Can be overridden at runtime via APIs.

-You can override paths when running MemoCadre by setting:
+You can override paths when running MemoCadre by setting the following environment variables:

 ```bash
 # base app configuration